 d) Board of Directors.

-Each voting Member shall be entitled to receive notice of, to attend and to vote at all meetings of the members of the Association.
-Each voting Member shall be entitled to one (1) vote at each meeting of the members.
+Each Voting Member shall be entitled to receive notice of, to attend and to vote at all meetings of the Members of the Association.
+Each Voting Member shall be entitled to one (1) vote at each meeting of the Members.

-HONORARY MEMBERSHIP- The Board may confer an Honorary Membership upon a person who has rendered valuable service to the Association.
-Honorary Members are afforded all rights of Membership and shall have a voice but no vote at meetings of the members of the Association
+2-4-2 HONORARY MEMBERSHIP- The Board may confer, by Special Resolution, an Honorary Membership upon a person who has rendered valuable service to the Association.
+Honorary Members are afforded all rights of Membership and shall have a voice but no vote at meetings of the Members of the Association

 2-5.
-The amount of the first annual membership dues must be determined by the directors
+The amount of the first Annual Membership Dues must be determined by the Directors

-and after that the annual membership dues must be determined at the annual general Meeting of the society.
+and after that the Annual Membership Dues must be determined at the Annual General Meeting of the Association.

 2-6.
-A person ceases to be a member of the society
+A person ceases to be a Member of the Association:

 (a) by delivering his or her resignation in writing to the secretary of the

-society or by mailing or delivering it to the address of the society;
+Board or by mailing or delivering it to the address of the Association;

-(b) on his or her death, or in the case of a corporation, on dissolution;
+(b) on his or her death, or in the case of a corporation, upon dissolution;

 (c) on being expelled; or

-(d) on having been a member not in good standing for 12 consecutive
+(d) on having been a Member not in good standing for 12 consecutive

 months.

 2-7.
-A member may be expelled by a special resolution of the members passed at a
+A Member may be expelled by a Special Resolution of the Board passed at a

-general meeting.
+General Meeting or Special Meeting.

-(b) The notice of special resolution for expulsion shall be accompanied by a brief
+(b) The notice of Special Resolution for expulsion shall be accompanied by a brief

-statement of the reason or reasons for the proposed expulsion.
+statement of the reason, or reasons, for the proposed expulsion.

-(c) The person who is the subject of the proposed resolution for expulsion must be given an opportunity to be heard at the general meeting before the special resolution is put to a vote.
+(c) The person who is the subject of the proposed Special Resolution of the Board for expulsion must be given an opportunity to be heard at the next General Meeting, or Special Meeting before the Special Resolution is put to a vote.

 2-8.
-All members are in good standing except a member who has failed to pay his or her
+All Members are in good standing except a Member who has failed to pay his or her

-current annual membership fee or any other subscription or debt due and owing by the
+current Annual Membership Dues or any other subscription or debt due and owing by the

-member to the society, and the member is not in good standing so long as the debt remains unpaid.
+Member to the Association.
+The Member is not in good standing so long as the debt remains unpaid.

 2-9.
-Honorary members may be appointed by resolution of the Board, on the basis of
+Honorary Members may be appointed by Special Resolution of the Board, on the basis of

-outstanding contribution to youth soccer in the district of Kootenay East.
-Honorary members will be recognized as non-voting members.
+outstanding contribution to soccer in the District of Kootenay East.
+Honorary Members are non-voting members.

 Part 3 - Meetings of Members

 3-1.
-General meetings of the society must be held at the time and place, in accordance with
+General meetings of the Board must be held at the time and place, in accordance with

-the Societies Act, that the directors decide.
+the Societies Act, as decided by the Directors. .

 3-2.
-Every general meeting, other than an annual general meeting, is an extraordinary general meeting.
+Every regularly scheduled Board meeting, other than an Annual General Meeting, is considered a General Meeting.

 3-3.
-The directors may, when they think fit, convene an extraordinary general meeting.
+The Directors may, when they deem necessary, convene an Special General Meeting outside of a regularly scheduled General Meeting when the nature of the meeting is Special Business.

 3-4.

-(a) Notice of a general meeting must specify the place, day and hour of meeting, and, in case of special business, the general nature of that business.
+(a) Notice of a General Meeting must specify the place, day, and hour of meeting, and, in case of Special General Meeting, the nature of the Special Business.

-(b) The accidental omission to give notice of a meeting to, or the non-receipt of a notice by, any of the members entitled to receive notice does not invalidate proceedings at that meeting.
+(b) The accidental omission to give notice of a meeting to, or the non-receipt of a notice by, any of the Members entitled to receive notice does not invalidate proceedings at that meeting.

 3-5.
-The first annual general meeting of the society must be held not more than 15 months after the date of incorporation and after that an annual general meeting must be held at least once in every calendar year and not more than 15 months after the holding of the last preceding annual general meeting.
+The first Annual General Meeting of the Association must be held not more than 15 months after the date of incorporation and after that an Annual General Meeting must be held at least once in every calendar year and not more than 15 months after the holding of the last preceding annual general meeting.

-Part 4 - Proceedings at General Meetings
+Part 4 - Proceedings at Meetings

 4-1.
-The person acting as Chair shall only be able to vote in the case of a tie
+The person acting as Chair shall only be able to vote in the case of a tie.